 Barbecana seeks to improve the quality and the realism of project schedules, and hence the chance of achieving them.
-To this end, Tony Welsh, Barbecana’s founder has used his 30+ years’ experience in project management software to produce two software products which add functionality to Microsoft Project.
+To this end, Tony Welsh, Barbecana’s founder has used his 30+ years’ experience in project management software to help customers make more realistic forecasts for the future.

 Barbecana also has a commitment to customer service.
 We listen to customers’ concerns and these form the basis of much of our ongoing development schedule.

 Barbecana focuses on Risk Management and Analysis.
 Full Monte performs Schedule Risk Analysis, OpusView manages teams and risk, and Schedule Inspector helps validate schedules comply with best practices which is essential to get good results from schedule risk analysis.

 Full Monte schedule risk analysis software is affordable, fast, and easy-to-use.
 Full Monte uses Monte Carlo simulation.
 With Full Monte, you’ll be able to better understand the impact of uncertainty on your ability to meet project objectives.

 Schedule Inspector is Barbecana’s schedule validation software.
 Schedule Inspector is the fast and easy way to improve schedule quality by identifying potential problems in your Microsoft Project (2007 and above) schedule.
 Schedule Inspector is flexible; you need perform only those tests you think are appropriate, and most tests can be customized.
 Supported tests include all those in the Defense Contract Management Agency’s 14-point schedule assessment guide.

 About the Name

 Barbecana is a medieval Latin word for a fortified gatehouse, and it is the inspiration for the Barbican Centre in the City in London.
 Tony Welsh, the company’s founder, chose it because of his fondness for the West Smithfield and Clerkenwell areas around the Barbican, where he lives in the summer, splitting his time between London and Houston.